 Dr. Karen Weber has a doctorate in Law, Policy and Society from Northeastern University, and is LEED AP.
 Her academic specialty is in maritime fisheries management and international law of the sea.
-She worked several years as a fellow in the Oceanographic Research Center of Abidjan (CRO) and the Ivoirian Center for Economic and Social Research (CIRES).
-During her years of fieldwork she worked with many communities across Côte d'Ivoire in West Africa.
+She has worked several years as a fellow in the Oceanographic Research Center of Abidjan (CRO) and at the Ivoirian Center for Economic and Social Research (CIRES).

 Years of study and travel have taken Dr. Weber across five continents.
 Dr. Weber consulted for and assisted with two world green roof conferences, one in Shanghai, China in May 2010, and one in Indore City, India in November 2011.
 She speaks several languages, including French and Spanish.
+During her years of fieldwork, she worked with many communities across Côte d'Ivoire in West Africa.